-We agree that downside risks to the growth outlook have increased, driven by uncertainty in the Trump Administration's economic, trade and fiscal policies.
-Our base sees a slowdown in the first half of this year, followed by recovery as a stimulatory US budget is passed, European growth larger economic sizes mean they have relatively more Unfortunately bargaining power. for investors, the negotiation process is likely to involve further economic threats, creating market volatility and uncertainty as deals negotiated.
-During this process, there is a are reasonable likelihood that governments in both regions protect their economic outlooks by loosening fiscal and monetary policy.
-Such moves could trigger strong rallies in exposed stocks.
+Europe to take longer to negotiate trade deals, as their larger economic sizes mean they have relatively more power.
+Unfortunately for investors, bargaining the negotiation process is likely to involve further economic threats, creating market volatility and uncertainty as deals negotiated.
+During this process, there is are а reasonable likelihood that governments in both regions While the portfolio recorded a negative return for the quarter protect their economic outlooks by loosening fiscal and exposed stocks.